kelvinninja1/codenvy.github.io/pages/setup/docker_openshift.md

 By default, `sshd` starts in all ready-to-go stack images.
 You can connect to a remote workspace using ssh keys or username/password (available in custom stacks only) or sync workspace project files to a local machine.

+## Privileged Containers

+Che on Docker allows workspace containers to be running in a [privileged mode](docker-config.html#privileged-mode).

 Though deploying administering Che on Docker may seem a little bit easier than doing it in OpenShift, it's OpenShift that unleashes the power of Eclipse Che as a workspace server and cloud IDE.

 **[Install on Docker][docker]**